HomeDev GuideRecipesAPI Reference

 Use .SearchFor() to run full-text searches against indexed content in Optimizely Graph.
 Search all text fields or target specific fields, boost relevance, apply filters, and track which results users click.

-Combine .SearchFor() with .UsingFullText() to search all text fields, or with .UsingField() to target specific fields and control relevance boosting.
+Combine .SearchFor() with .UsingFullText() to search all text fields.
+Use .UsingField() to target specific fields and control relevance boosting.

 Search across all fields